Long Poems To Make Her Feel Special

 We kept showing up.
 Even when the day didn’t.

-We grew the courage to nap on our own storms.
+We grew the courage to nap through our own storms.

 We grew out of scorekeeping, into grace.